 Summerhill Force & Gibson’s Cave

-Summerhill Force and Gibson’s Cave sit just a short walk from Bowlees Visitor Centre and offer one of Teesdale’s most distinctive small discoveries.
-The waterfall drops in a single smooth cascade over a rocky outcrop that forms Gibson’s Cave beneath it, creating a striking natural overhang an Bow Lee Beck.
-The outcrop is now protected and safely walled off to prevent access behind the waterfall, helping to preserve the site while still allowing visitors to enjoy its setting on an easy, family-friendly walk.
+The waterfall drops in a smooth cascade over a rocky outcrop that forms Gibson’s Cave beneath it, creating a natural overhang on Bow Lee Beck.
+The outcrop is now protected and safely walled off to prevent access behind the waterfall, helping to preserve the site while still allowing visitors to enjoy it from the viewpoint.

 Quick Facts

-Walk time: Around 10 minutes each way
+Time: Around 10 minutes each way

-Path type: Stone paths and woodland trail
+Terrain: Stone paths and woodland trails with steps

 Difficulty: Easy and family friendly